jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/certifications/scum-fundamentals-certification/study-notes/part-i-intoduction/scum-fundamentals-certification-part-i-intoduction.md

 •	Online non-proctored exam
 •	Can be attempted multiple times for free

+## Examination Topics
+The exam format consists of the following:
+•	Scum Principles
+•	Scum Aspects
+•	Scrum Phases
+•	Organizations

 # Overview of Scrum
 ![Image Scrum's 7 Impediments)](https://github.com/jasmineMLewis/Articles/blob/Production/certifications/scum-fundamentals-certification/assets/part-i-intoduction/part-i-introduction-impediments.png)

+## Agile Methodologies
+Agile methodologies are focused on the four factors:
+1. Value Driven Delivery
+2. Adaptive Planning
+3. Continuous Improvement
+4. Active Stakeholder Engagement

+## What is Scrum?
+Scrum is one of the most popular Agile methodologies.
+It delivers value throughout a project expeditiously due to its adaptative, iterative, fast, flexible, and effective framework.

+## Scum Impediments
 A Scrum project involves a collaborative effort to create a new product, service, or other result as defined in the Project Vision Statement.
 Projects are impacted by impediments that makes it difficult for teams to plan, implement, manage, and deliver.
 Project impediments include the following:
 1. Time
 2. Cost
 3. Scope